(1) SHORT TITLE.—This section may be cited as the “Florida Pawnbroking Act.”

 1. Be of good moral character;

 2. Have a net worth of at least $50,000 or file with the agency a bond issued by a surety company qualified to do business in this state in the amount of $10,000 for each license.
 In lieu of the bond required in this section, the applicant may establish a certificate of deposit or an irrevocable letter of credit in a Florida banking institution in the amount of the bond.
-The original bond, certificate of deposit, or letter of credit shall be filed with the agency, and the agency shall be the beneficiary to said document.
-The bond, certificate of deposit, or letter of credit shall be in favor of the agency for the use and benefit of any consumer who is injured by the fraud, misrepresentation, breach of contract, financial failure, or violation of any provision of this section by the pawnbroker.
-Such liability may be enforced either by proceeding in an administrative action or by filing a judicial suit at law in a court of competent jurisdiction.
-However, in such court suit, the bond, certificate of deposit, or letter of credit posted with the agency shall not be amenable or subject to any judgment or other legal process issuing out of or from such court in connection with such lawsuit, but such bond, certificate of deposit, or letter of credit shall be amenable to and enforceable only by and through administrative proceedings before the agency.
-It is the intent of the Legislature that such bond, certificate of deposit, or letter of credit shall be applicable and liable only for the payment of claims duly adjudicated by order of the agency.
-The bond, certificate of deposit, or letter of credit shall be payable on a pro rata basis as determined by the agency, but the aggregate amount may not exceed the amount of the bond, certificate of deposit, or letter of credit;
+The original bond, certificate of deposit, or letter of credit shall be filed with the agency on a form adopted by agency rule, and the agency shall be the beneficiary to said document.
+The bond, certificate of deposit, or letter of credit must be in favor of the agency for the use and benefit of a consumer who is injured by the fraud, misrepresentation, breach of contract, financial failure, or violation of this section by the pawnbroker.
+Such liability may be enforced by proceeding in an administrative action or by filing a civil action.
+However, in such civil action, the bond, certificate of deposit, or letter of credit posted with the agency may not be amenable or subject to a judgment or other legal process issuing out of or from such court in connection with such civil action, but such bond, certificate of deposit, or letter of credit shall be amenable to and enforceable only by and through administrative proceedings before the agency.
+It is the intent of the Legislature that such bond, certificate of deposit, or letter of credit be applicable and liable only for the payment of claims duly adjudicated by order of the agency.
+The bond, certificate of deposit, or letter of credit shall be payable on a pro rata basis as determined by the agency, but the aggregate amount awarded may not exceed the amount of the bond, certificate of deposit, or letter of credit.
+A consumer may file a claim against the bond, certificate of deposit, or letter of credit.
+Such claim, which must be submitted in writing on an affidavit form adopted by agency rule, must be submitted to the agency within 120 days after an alleged injury has occurred or is discovered to have occurred or a judgment has been entered.
+The proceedings shall be conducted pursuant to chapter 120.
+For proceedings conducted pursuant to ss.
+120.569 and 120.57, the agency shall act only as a nominal party.
+Any indebtedness determined by final order of the agency shall be paid by the pawnbroker to the agency within 30 days after the order is entered for disbursement to the consumer.
+If the pawnbroker fails to make payment within 30 days, the agency shall make a demand for payment upon the surety which includes an institution issuing a letter of credit or depository on a certificate of deposit.
+Upon failure of a surety to comply with a demand for payment pursuant to a final order, the agency may file an action in circuit court to recover payment, up to the amount of the bond or other form of security, pursuant to s.
+120.69.
+If the agency prevails in such action, the agency may recover court costs and reasonable attorney fees;

 3. Not have been convicted of, or found guilty of, or pled guilty or nolo contendere to, or not have been incarcerated within the last 10 years as a result of having previously been convicted of, or found guilty of, or pled guilty or nolo contendere to, regardless of adjudication, a felony within the last 10 years and not be acting as a beneficial owner for someone who has been convicted of, or found guilty of, or pled guilty or nolo contendere to, regardless of adjudication, a felony within the last 10 years; and